Aeternitaas/b2bandcamp/README.md

 **Wishlist sidebar**
-- Enter any Bandcamp username (or display name, or profile link) and browse their wishlist in a toggleable side panel — the choice is per-session and is never saved to the playlist
+- Enter any Bandcamp username (or display name, or profile link) and browse their wishlist in a toggleable side panel.
 - Add a wishlisted album whole, or open it and add individual tracks
 - Pages through wishlists of any size